 What’s Included

-Enjoy this group pasta making classic in a professional kitchen setting.
-Start with your prosecco and appetizers, learn pasta classics from a chef, and end with delectable tiramisu.
+Enjoy this group pasta making classic in a local restaurant kitchen setting.
+Enjoy free-flowing wine and prosecco, learn pasta classics from a chef, and end with delectable tiramisu.

 Highlights: